blinks/ozymandias/README.markdown

 When a faction hits the end of the history track, the game ends at the end of that turn.

-Players recover tableaus and sell all the cards in their hands, then the player with the most influence wins.
+Players convert cards in their vaults into influence, then the player with the most influence wins.
 In the case of a tie, the tied player who would take the next turn wins.

 ![Victor Mosquera](https://camo.githubusercontent.com/72edbdc675924826863c50e42de0b7be3a0da0f8/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f43374a63657855586b4155716f6f7a2e6a7067)